Crusty-rs/crusty/README.md

 # krust

 Fast parallel SSH command executor.
-Built in Rust for fast experiment or actions.
+Built in Rust for fast experiments or actions.

 ## What It Does